No. 25 Clemson escapes Boston College with 19-13 victory

 “We’re try to keep things simple until we really kick in,” Elliott said.

 The offense’s struggles weren’t helped by the early departures of two of their three leading receivers.
 Receiver Justyn Ross, the leader with 22 catches coming in, was walked to the locker room in the second half.
+Swinney said Ross took a shot to the head and they shut him down.

 Tight end Davis Allen, third in the receiving list, was ejected for targeting on his punt return tackle.